Võru County: Culture and events

 Võrumaa is a distinctive region bearing the culture of Võro and Seto.

 Smaller sub-areas are tightly covered with community centres, libraries, museums and sport centres.
 Larger cultural and sport facilities are Võru Culture Center Kannel, Võrumaa Central library, Võro Institute, the Vana-Võromaa Culture House and the Võrumaa Sport Centre.

 There are many traditional and non-traditional cultural and sport events taking place in the county, which are organized by different associations and non-profit organizations.
-The cultural landscape is shaped by events such as Võru Folk Festival, song festival Uma Pido, Ostrova Festival of traditional Seto and modern pop music, food fair UMA MEKK, unique Lindora fair, Võhandu International Canoeing Marathon, Haanja Ski Marathon, Rõuge Boar Race, and many more.
+The cultural landscape is shaped by events such as Võru Folk Festival, song festival Uma Pido, Ostrova Festival of traditional Seto and modern pop music, food fair UMA MEKK, unique Lindora fair, Võhandu International Canoeing Marathon, Haanja Ski Marathon, Rõuge Boat Race, and many more.

 History

+Võru County was established in 1784.

 Võrumaa in its historical borders (Võro: Vana Võromaa) included eight parishes: Karula, Hargla, Urvaste, Rõuge, Kanepi, Põlva, Räpina and Vastseliina.

 These parishes are currently centered (due to redistricting) in Võru and Põlva Counties with parts extending into Valga and Tartu Counties.

+In April 1917, Võru County, which had previously been part of Livonia Governorate, was merged with the autonomous Estonian Governorate.

+In 1920, when the northern areas of Valga County inhabited by Estonians were included in Estonia and the new Valga County was formed in the Estonian territories, part of the Karula and Hargla parishes was merged with Valga County.
+In 1925, part of the Räpina parish was transferred to Tartu County.
+In 1944, Petseri County was abolished and its part that remained in the Estonian SSR was merged with Võru County.

+In 1950, counties were abolished and the Võru, Räpina, Põlva, Antsla and Vastseliina districts were formed in the area of former Võru County.

 From 1944 to 1953, the Estonian Forest Brothers (anti-Soviet partisans) were most active in Võru County.

+Võru District received its final borders during the administrative reform of the 1960s.

+On 1 January 1990, Võru County was formed within the borders of Võru District.

+The county's borders were last changed as a result of the 2017 administrative reform.
+In 2017, the number of municipalities within the county also decreased due to their merger.

 County government

 Until 2017 the Võru County Government (maavalitsus) was a regional government agency, directed by the County Governor (maavanem), who represented the national interests in the county and was responsible for the balanced and comprehensive development of the county.
 The County Governor was appointed to the office by the Government of Estonia for a 5-year term, on the proposal of the Minister of Regional Affairs.
-Since 2010 the Governor position was taken by Andres Kõiv.
+Since 2010 to 2017 the Governor was Andres Kõiv.

 Municipalities

-Today Võru County consists 5 municipalities that work together to facilitate the county's balanced and sustainable development.
+Today Võru County consists of 5 municipalities that work together to facilitate the county's balanced and sustainable development.
 5 municipalities are divided for one urban - Võru - and 4 rural municipalities (vallad - parishes) - Antsla, Rõuge, Setomaa, Võru.
-In Võru County there are two towns (linnad - Võru and Antsla) and approximately 570 villages.
+In Võru County there are two towns (linnad - Võru and Antsla), small boroughs and approximately 570 villages.

 Municipalities of Võru county after the 2017 reform.